MahboobMMonza/McMaster_1P13_P3_Recycling_System_Computing/README.md

 To utilize this code, ensure that a Raspberry Pi 4 is available with system specifications for hardware and software meeting the minimum requirements outlined by McMaster University.
 Download and import [Common][8] and [Student_Files][9] folders **only** to the Pi.
 Ensure that Quanser Interactive Labs simulation program is installed with specifications outlined by McMaster University, or the corresponding hardware is present.
-Ensure IP address matches computer IP address when using simulation.
+Ensure the IP address matches the computer IP address when using simulation.

 To use the virtual system code, run [virtual_environment_code.py][1] when a connection to the simulation has been made.
+A connection can be set up by changing the IP address indicated in the code to that of the Raspberry Pi being used.
 To use and modify the physical environment code, switch to the "hardware" branch.
 The code is located inside of [Student_Files][9] and is titled *physical_environment_code.py*.
 Note that the code is incomplete as further progress for the integrated hardware bonus was ceased.

 ### Navigation